-- Autosensing of port speed and autonegotiation of duplex mode on all switch ports for optimizing bandwidth - Automatic-medium-dependent interface crossover (Auto-MDIX) capability on 10/100 and 10/100/1000 Mbps interfaces and on 10/100/1000 BASE-T/TX SFP interfaces that enables the interface to automatically detect the required cable connection type (straight-through or crossover) and to configure the connection appropriately - IEEE 802.3x flow control on all ports (the switch does not send pause frames) - Up to 32 Gbps of forwarding rates in a switch stack - EtherChannel for enhanced fault tolerance and for providing up to 8 Gbps (Gigabit EtherChannel) or 800 Mbps (Fast EtherChannel) full duplex of bandwidth between switches, routers, and servers - Port Aggregation Protocol (PAgP) and Link Aggregation Control Protocol (LACP) for automatic creation of EtherChannel links - Forwarding of Layer 2 and Layer 3 packets at Gigabit line rate across the switches in the stack - · Per-port storm control for preventing broadcast, multicast, and unicast storms - Port blocking on forwarding unknown Layer 2 unknown unicast, multicast, and bridged broadcast traffic

-- Cisco Group Management Protocol (CGMP) server support and Internet Group Management Protocol (IGMP) snooping for IGMP Versions 1, 2, and 3: - (For CGMP devices) CGMP for limiting multicast traffic to specified end stations and reducing overall network traffic - (For IGMP devices) IGMP snooping for efficiently forwarding multimedia and multicast traffic - IGMP report suppression for sending only one IGMP report per multicast router query to the multicast devices (supported only for IGMPv1 or IGMPv2 queries) - Multicast VLAN registration (MVR) to continuously send multicast streams in a multicast VLAN while isolating the streams from subscriber VLANs for bandwidth and security reasons - IGMP filtering for controlling the set of multicast groups to which hosts on a switch port can belong - IGMP throttling for configuring the action when the maximum number of entries is in the IGMP forwarding table - Switch Database Management (SDM) templates for allocating system resources to maximize support for user-selected features
+- Autosensing of port speed and autonegotiation of duplex mode on all switch ports for optimizing bandwidth - Automatic-medium-dependent interface crossover (auto-MDIX) capability on 10/100 and 10/100/1000 Mbps interfaces and on 10/100/1000 BASE-TX SFP module interfaces that enables the interface to automatically detect the required cable connection type (straight-through or crossover) and to configure the connection appropriately - Support for up to 1546 bytes routed frames, up to 9000 bytes for frames that are bridged in hardware and up to 2000 bytes for frames that are bridged by software - IEEE 802.3x flow control on all ports (the switch does not send pause frames) - Up to 32 Gbps of forwarding rates in a switch stack - EtherChannel for enhanced fault tolerance and for providing up to 8 Gbps (Gigabit EtherChannel) or 800 Mbps (Fast EtherChannel) full-duplex bandwidth among switches, routers, and servers - Port Aggregation Protocol (PAgP) and Link Aggregation Control Protocol (LACP) for automatic creation of EtherChannel links - Forwarding of Layer 2 and Layer 3 packets at Gigabit line rate across the switches in the stack - · Per-port storm control for preventing broadcast, multicast, and unicast storms - Port blocking on forwarding unknown Layer 2 unknown unicast, multicast, and bridged broadcast traffic - Cisco Group Management Protocol (CGMP) server support and Internet Group Management Protocol (IGMP) snooping for IGMP Versions 1, 2, and 3: - (For CGMP devices) CGMP for limiting multicast traffic to specified end stations and reducing overall network traffic - (For IGMP devices) IGMP snooping for efficiently forwarding multimedia and multicast traffic - IGMP report suppression for sending only one IGMP report per multicast router query to the multicast devices (supported only for IGMPv1 or IGMPv2 queries) - IGMP snooping querier support to configure switch to generate periodic IGMP General Query messages - Multicast Listener Discovery (MLD) snooping to enable efficient distribution of IP Version 6 (IPv6) multicast data to clients and routers in a switched network. - Multicast VLAN registration (MVR) to continuously send multicast streams in a multicast VLAN while isolating the streams from subscriber VLANs for bandwidth and security reasons - IGMP filtering for controlling the set of multicast groups to which hosts on a switch port can belong - IGMP throttling for configuring the action when the maximum number of entries is in the IGMP forwarding table - IGMP configurable leave timer to configure the leave latency for the network. - Switch Database Management (SDM) templates for allocating system resources to maximize support for user-selected features